vikas-srivastava/apna-shop-next-js/docs/module-flows.md

     participant U as User
     participant F as Frontend
     participant S as Supabase
-    participant A as Foundry API
+    participant A as Apna Shop API

     U->>F: Login/Register Request
     F->>S: Authenticate with Supabase